 "Severe cost overburden" is defined as paying 50% or more of income on housing.
 Households that are severely cost overburdened are at a higher risk for foreclosure or homelessness.
-In the Antrim County, about 23% of all rental households are considered "severely" cost overburdened.
+In Benzie County, about 26% of all rental households are considered "severely" cost overburdened, slightly higher than the regional rate of 22%.